krakend/krakend-documentation/endpoints/debug-endpoint.md

 ---
 The `/__debug/` endpoint is available when you start the server with the `-d` flag, or when you add the `debug_endpoint=true` in the configuration.

-The endpoint can be used as a **fake backend** and is very useful to see the interaction between the gateway and the backends as its activity is printed in the log using the `DEBUG` log level.
+The endpoint can be used as a **fake backend** if you use as `host` KrakenD itself, and is very useful to see the interaction between the gateway and the backends as its activity is printed in the log using the `DEBUG` log level.
 The endpoint returns this content:

 ```json
 {